 Add cruciferous veggies like broccoli, cauliflower, cabbage and brussels sprouts.
 Cruciferous veggies are one of my favorite healing foods.
 Indole 3 carbinole is the constituent responsible for their bitter flavor.
 Indole 3 carbinole vegetables may also reduce fibroid symptoms by improving estrogen metabolism.

 More fiber in your diet is a natural estrogen balancer.
 Studies have shown that women on a high-fiber diet have lower levels of circulating estrogen.
 More fiber in your diet means less circulating estrogen and reduced body congestion because excess estrogen is excreted through the bowel.
 Having an apple or pear every day keeps your system free flowing.

 Finally, maintaining a healthy weight is another key to reduce fibroids and prevent their recurrence.
 Fat is a storage depot for hormones and wastes that fuel fibroid growth.

-Natural therapies can help bring your body back to health if you're suffering from hormonal imbalances like fibroids and endometriosis.
+Natural therapies can help bring your body back to health if you're suffering from hormonal imbalances.
 Your foods and lifestyle choices can be paramount in your recovery.
-Medical intervention may be necessary for some women with severe endometriosis and very large fibroids, but even in these cases, gentle natural therapies can guide a woman's body to faster recovery.
+Medical intervention may be necessary, but even in these cases, gentle natural therapies can guide a woman's body to faster recovery.

 by Healthy Healing Publications' Herbal Consultant, Sarah Abernathy